bablokb/circuitpython-ecu_reader/README.md

 feature).

-In addition, reading one of the attributes will only trigger an update if the data is considered old (i.e. older as five minutes).
+In addition, reading one of the attributes will only trigger an update if the data is considered old (i.e. older than five minutes).
 Otherwise, the attribute returns cached data.

 **If your device does not have a correct time, the time-dependent